PHOTOREALISM 3D NEW AGE ARTFORM

 Honeybees are disappearing globally at an alarming rate due to pesticides, parasites, disease and habitat loss.
 If these little insects that help provide so much of the food chain we eat were to varnish, what would we do without them?

-And for all private or corporate commissions by our gallery artists, book an appointment today, for a Zoom video conference to discuss your inquiry in more detail.
+And for all private or corporate commissions by our gallery artists, book an appointment to discuss your inquiry in more detail.